 - You have to cut down on your range of care products and the number of toiletries you bring.
 There are no such issues when you check your bags.

-All things considered, if you think hand luggage only is the way to go, let’s get down to the practical stuff and turn you into a pro in packing your suitcase or backpack in no time!
+All things considered if you think hand luggage only is the way to go, let’s get down to the practical stuff.
+Learn how to prepare your carry-on packing list and turn you into a pro in packing your suitcase or backpack in no time!

 How do I choose the right carry on bag?

 The first thing to consider when choosing the right carry-on bag is the size.
 Normally, when you go to a specialized shop, you will see the same model in different sizes, usually three, and the middle one should be ok.
 But to avoid the guessing game in selecting the best hand luggage, I recommend you visit your airline’s website and read their baggage policy.
 Airlines publish the dimensions of carry on bags, as well as other rules you should find out before traveling.

 These are the main carry-on rules you should check on your airline’s website before working on your carry-on packing list:

 - How many bags you can carry on your flight without additional fees

 - What is the maximum size of luggage you are allowed to bring for storing in the overhead compartment